 1) Create a new page for the Carousel

-First, you'll go to your Pages dashboard and on the top-right drop-down menu, choose Create a New Page.
+First, you'll go to your Pages dashboard, click New Page button and a drop-down menu will appear, choose Create new page.

 For our example, the page will have a short headline and an Image Carousel.